oceanprotocol/docs/using-ocean-market/asset-hosting.md

 **Verify the object URL on public access**

 Select the file from the bucket that needs verification and select `Open`.
-Now it should be able to download the file on personal system.
+Now download the file on your system.

 ![Access the Object URL on S3 Bucket - 3](images/hosting-services/aws-11.png)